return to home

 In honor of Poetry Month, BookBrowse chats with Stephanie Walker who runs The Living Poets Society Poetry Bookclub at Boulder Bookstore.
 She offers great advice about how incorporating poetry into your own book club can open up a whole new avenue for rich discussion and reflection.

-Tell us a little about Boulder Book Store.
+Tell us about Boulder Book Store.

 Boulder Book Store is Boulder's largest independent bookstore with 20,000 sq. feet, more than 100,000 titles, and three floors.
 We host more than 200 events in the store and in the community every year.
 Boulder Book Store has been named "Best of Boulder" by local papers every year since 1987.